akusanfauriza/ngucapin/README.md

-# your-birthday
+# ngucapin
-A simple website that help you to impress your crush, and celebrate her birthday through the website
+A simple website that help you to impress your favorite person on his/her birthday.
+## 🤖
+Build using HTML, CSS and Javascript.